Last Updated on

 #1 Explore Ashgabat, the world’s weirdest city

 Ashgabat is the strangest city I have ever been to.
-Imagine driving through a desert, with rocks and sand as far as the eye can see, and then, suddenly, a city built of white marble appears at the horizon.
+Imagine driving through a desert, with rocks and sand as far as the eye can see, and then, suddenly, a city built of white marble appears on the horizon.

 That is Ashgabat.

 Before coming to Ashgabat, I had known that the city was constructed out of white marble.
 I just hadn’t known to what extent they loved this rock.
 Every official building was built of white marble, with some of the strangest architecture I have ever seen.
 Parks and fountains were constructed of white marble.
 Monuments.
 Apartment blocks.
 And we’re not just talking about the fancy apartments.
 The regular ones are built with white marble, too, creating what my friend appropriately called a ‘white marble ghetto’.

 And don’t forget to go up to the Wedding Palace at night when all the marble buildings are lit up.

 The old town of Nisa was once an important stop on the Silk Road.
 These days, all that remains are a few ruins near Ashgabat.
 It belonged to the Parthian Empire, a civilisation I hadn’t even heard about before visiting Turkmenistan.
 They existed around 2000 years ago and were powerful enough to stop any Roman expansion towards the East.
 Not only that.
 The city of Nisa also served as an important trading centre along the Silk Road and in a North-South direction.

 This fortress is a great half-day trip from the capital.
 You won’t spend more than an hour here, but where else in the world do you get the chance to have a Unesco World Heritage site to yourself?
 You can either ask your guide to take you here (since you must have one in Turkmenistan) or come by public transport.
 The latter option is the most interesting one.
 After all those empty streets in Ashgabat, hopping on a bus gives you the chance to come in contact with locals.